 Restaurants: St Martin is known as the Culinary capital of the Caribbean, with the majority of the great restaurants located on the French Side of the island, in an area called Grand Case.
-You will want to take a drive down Boulevard de Grand Case, a one way street with French Bistros lining both sides of the street to fine some of the best dining in the Caribbean.
+You will want to take a drive down Boulevard de Grand Case, a one-way street with French Bistros lining both sides of the street to find some of the best dining in the Caribbean.
 The restaurants on the north side of the street all overlook a beach and the Baie de Grand Case.
 Two that I would recommend are LeTastevin and Auberge Gourmande.
 LeTastevin overlooks the Bay of Grand Case and has a great French-Caribbean menu, as well as a great menu for the kids.
 Auberge Gourmande is a little more formal, housed in one of the oldest Créole houses on the island, with outstanding food and great service (the owner on site making sure everything was just right – he took good care of our kids too!)

 St Barthelemy: This was one of the highlights of our trip.
 You can take the Great Bay Express Ferry from Philipsburg to St Barts and be there in about 45 minutes.
 Make sure the winds aren’t too strong when you go or it can make for a rough ride.

-St Barts is absolutely beautiful and a must see in my opinion.
-Once you get off the ferry, I would recommend renting a car so you can tour the island (it’s only 10 square miles), check out the hotels and hit the beaches.
+St Barts is absolutely beautiful and a must-see in my opinion.
+Once you get off the ferry, I would recommend renting a car so you can tour the island (it’s only 10 square miles), check out the hotels, and hit the beaches.

 Loterie Farm Zip Line: Loterie Farm is a fun alternative to the beaches, specializing in hiking in Zip Lining.
-They offer three levels of Zip Lines – Ti-Tarzan, FlyZone and FlyZone Extreme.
+They offer three levels of Zip Lines – Ti-Tarzan, FlyZone, and FlyZone Extreme.